WhatsAppWhatsApp

 Can Dandruff Cause Hair Loss?

-Irritating, persistent dandruff flakes are a pretty common scalp condition – but do they indicate a potential deeper concern for your hair health?
-The answer to this question is slightly complex; while dandruff itself isn’t necessarily a sign of hair loss, it is a sign that your scalp is dry, making your hair potentially more prone to breakage.
+Irritating, persistent dandruff flakes are a common scalp condition, but do they indicate a potentially more profound concern for your hair health?
+Can dandruff cause hair loss?
+The answer to these questions is slightly complex; while dandruff itself isn’t necessarily a sign of hair loss, it is a sign that your scalp is dry, potentially more prone to breakage.
 So, what can you do about it?
 Let’s take a look.

 What is Dandruff?

-As you’ve probably experienced it at least once in your life, you’ll likely already know how to spot dandruff; dandruff typically manifests as white or gray flakes on the scalp, often accompanied by itching.
-Its causes vary, with factors like dry skin, sensitivity to hair products, and the yeast-like fungus Malassezia all being common culprits.
+If you’ve experienced dandruff at least once, you’ll likely already know how to spot it.
+Dandruff typically manifests as white or gray flakes on the scalp, often accompanied by itching.
+Its causes vary, but factors like dry skin, sensitivity to hair products, and the yeast-like fungus Malassezia are all common culprits.

 The direct link between dandruff and hair loss is complex; while dandruff itself doesn’t cause hair loss outright, the itchiness it provokes can lead to scratching, and this can harm hair follicles, potentially resulting in hair loss.
 In severe cases, dandruff can also escalate to seborrheic dermatitis, which may contribute to hair thinning.
 Furthermore, dandruff may signal an underlying scalp condition that affects hair health.
 For instance, hair loss from fungal causes can occur alongside dandruff symptoms, indicating a fungal infection on the scalp that leads to hair thinning and loss.